smritiv56/Sales-and-Finance-Analytics/README.md

 Sales Report :
-Project objective:

-1. Create a customer performance report
+1. Customer performance report

-2. Conduct a comprehensive comparison between market performance vs sales targets
+2. Market performance vs sales targets

-3. Product analysis - Top 10 products
+3. Product analysis - Top 10 products, TOP 5 and Bottom 5 products

 Purpose: The sales analytics helps the businesses to monitor and evaluate their sales activities and performance.